Soaps and Detergent Soaps and Detergent Manufacturers

 Superior quality soaps are produced with oils, like - palm, castor, coconut, or olive oils, and retain the natural glycerin, rather removing it and selling it for profit, which bulk manufacturers generally do.

 Detergents are generally made from petroleum products with surfactants, foaming agents and alcohol being their primary constituent.
 To remove the disagreeable odour of these chemicals, detergents are heavily scented with cheap, synthetic and artificial fragrances.
-These products are also added with preservatives and antibacterial agents (to increase their shelf life) that make the detergents frequent causes of allergies and reactions.
+Detergents ingredients also include preservatives and antibacterial agents (to increase their shelf life) that make the detergents frequent causes of allergies and reactions.
+Soap Structure

 The most important difference between a soap and detergent is their behavior in water.
 A big drawback of washing with soap is that it forms a scum in hard water, which is not easy to clean and is known to turn laundry into a hue.